ISTHATDISTANCE/CARN-pytorch/README.md

 ```shell
 $ cd datasets && python div2h5.py
 ```
-3. Other benchmark datasets can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1t2le0-Wz7GZQ4M2mJqmRamw5o4ce2AVw?usp=sharing).
-Same as DIV2K, please put all the datasets in `dataset` directory.

 ### Test Pretrained Models
 We provide the pretrained models in `checkpoint` directory.
 To test CARN on benchmark dataset: